 Should you have Safeguarding concerns regarding any pupil at one of our schools, please speak to one of the Designated Safeguarding Leads at the school, details for whom you can find below:

-The name of our Senior Designated Safeguarding Lead is: Emily Bane
+The name of our Deputy Designated Safeguarding Lead is: Emily Bane

 Their role: Shark Class Teacher